multitudes/42-minishell/assets/tokens.md

 DOLLAR_DIGIT, // '$0' ‘0’ is used to get the name of the shell or script.
 DOLLAR,

-COMMENT, starting with # and ending with a newline are ignored!
+COMMENT, starting with # and ending with a newline are ignored! -- not implemented as token CARET, PERCENT,
-CARET, PERCENT,
 TILDE, used in the context of home directory expansion EOF_TOK,